ni/semi-test-library-dotnet/docs/UserGuide/DataAbstraction.md

 The `PinSiteData` object exposes basic methods for extracting a single site value or subset of values.
 Additionally, frequently used mathematical operations can be performed on a `PinSiteData` object for the most commonly used data types.

 >[!NOTE]
-> Refer to the API Reference for more details regarding the properties and methods exposed by the the `PinSiteData`.
+> Refer to the API Reference for more details regarding the properties and methods exposed by the `PinSiteData`.
 >
 > Examples for using the `PinSiteData` can be found [here on GitHub](https://github.com/ni/semi-test-library-dotnet/tree/main/Examples/source/DataAbstraction).